abhyuday-28/traffic_rule_vioalation/README.md

-# 🚦 AI-Enabled Traffic Management System
+# 🚦 AI-Enabled Traffic Management System Using YOLO and OCR

 An intelligent real-time traffic violation detection system using deep learning and computer vision to automatically identify traffic rule violations and alert authorities.